Ross W. Stahl during an oral history recording session at

 Atlantic Shore Railway dipped under the Boston & Maine

-RR bridge that is just north of Cozy Corner intersection at
+RR bridge that is just north of the Cozy Corner intersection at

 Route 9 in Wells, leads to Kennebunk/Kennebunkport.